 4. SECTION C: REVIEW OF THE POLICY

-This policy shall be implemented as at 1 July 2024 and shall be reviewed on an annual basis to ensure that it is in line with the municipality's strategic objectives and with legislation.
+This policy shall be implemented on 1st July 2025 and shall be reviewed on an annual basis to ensure that it is in line with the municipality's strategic objectives and with legislation.